kheraud/dotfiles/README.md

 ## TODO

-- Refacto asdf role to avoid feeding the repo and rely on the builtin urls
+- Add a msg at the end of asdf installs to list the tools and versions installed that are not listed in the conf